to The Songbook Academy

 In the past, workshops have included topics such as: vocal technique and vocal health; phrasing from lyrics; song interpretation; stage presence and mic technique; musical comedy; musical improvisation; Great American Songbook 101; auditioning for college arts programs; selecting the right material; the Business End of the Entertainment Business and more.
 You will also have the opportunity to work one-on-one with your music directors and vocal coaches in coaching sessions.

 During Academy Week, all forty participants will perform as soloists on the Palladium stage in the Songbook Showcase.
-They will also perform in group numbers in the Final Show.
-During the showcase, ten participants will be selected to perform as soloists during the Songbook Academy Finals.
+They may also perform in group and small group numbers in the Final Show.
+All students will be eligible for selection as a soloist during the Final Show.
+This selection process will take place during Songbook Academy week.